Matthew Hardeman checks into one of Baja’s hottest promises (and where Trump’s wall couldn’t seem stranger...)

 Known for its jet-set regulars and peerless blue skies, the Pacific retreat of Los Cabos is something of a peculiarity — and not just for Mexico.
-It perhaps shares more in common with its northerly neighbour, California, with its hordes of A-list actors, billionaires and super-prime real estate (George Clooney and co own houses here).
+It perhaps shares more in common with its northerly neighbour, California, with its hordes of A-list actors, billionaires and super-prime real estate (George Clooney owns a house here, for one).
 It’s a quiet place, down on the southernmost tip of the Baja peninsula — at least along the white-sand shoreline and dirt roads that carve up vast stretches of cacti desert.
 The natural peace the scenery affords led to its humble beginnings as the Pacific coast’s dreamiest escape, long before the super-rich arrived, but today, it contends with grand designs and ambitions.

 The facilities are state of the art — from the lounge cinema to its hi-tech gym.
 Same goes for its spa — Mar Abierto — where yoga classes are encouraged.
 The health-strict spaceship vibes at Mar Adentro won’t be for everyone — more laid-back visitors may want something a little less manicured, but the service is impeccable.
 Staff are friendly and attentive (and not cloyingly so), and the rooms are well appointed.
 The linens are soft, the beds are comfortable (and king-sized).